-- (a) For each gender and age group, there will be Junior Premier League, Division 1, Division 2, Division 3 and so on, depending on the number of teams that nominate.
-Junior Premier League will be the highest level of competition. - Junior Premier League will only be offered in the Winter Season and is only open to full member clubs (as per the Basketball ACT Constitution). - ii.
-At its discretion Basketball ACT may offer JPL Division 2. - iii.
+- (a) For each gender and age group, there will be Junior Premier League (in Winter, Junior Open (in Summer)) Division 1, Division 2, Division 3 and so on, depending on the number of teams that nominate.
+Junior Premier League/Junior Open will be the highest level of competition. - Junior Premier League will only be offered in the Winter Season while Junior Open will only be offered in the Summer Season and are only open to full member clubs (as per the Basketball ACT Constitution). - ii.
+At its discretion Basketball ACT may offer JPL or Junior Open Division2. - iii.
 Junior Competitions are only open to full member and associate member clubs (as per the Basketball ACT Constitution). - (b) Competitions will be provided for both male and female participants. for Under 10, Under 12, Under 14, Under 16 and Under 19.
 Other age groups may be provided, as deemed appropriate by BACT. - (c) Additional competitions may be provided for by age of players, by school year, or other such criteria, as deemed appropriate by BACT.